fenago/katacoda-scenarios/apache-kafka/apache-kafka-producer-consumer/finish.md

-You've completed your Hyperledger Fabric Lab Exercise!
+You've completed your Lab Exercise!